 Occasionally, CLL can transform into a more aggressive form of leukemia or lymphoma, after which appropriate courses of treatment will be established.

 Allogeneic Stem Cell Transplant

 Allogeneic (donor) stem cell transplants were previously rarely used in the treatment of CLL.
-However, the use of newer techniques studied and developed by two of our physicians, Dr. Maris and Dr. McSweeney, has opened the doors to allogeneic transplantation as a viable treatment method for more aggressive forms of CLL.
+However, the use of newer techniques studied and developed by Dr. Maris, has opened the doors to allogeneic transplantation as a viable treatment method for more aggressive forms of CLL.

 Physicians at Colorado Blood Cancer Institute are pioneering new methods in chemotherapy and allogeneic stem cell transplantation to create every opportunity to effectively treat aggressive forms of CLL.

 New drugs and treatments for CLL are being studied in the best laboratories around the world.
 Visit the National Comprehensive Cancer Network website to learn more about these and other treatment approaches.